csugreenhouse/Server/README.md

-# Imaging
+# Server
-This repository holds the imaging software for the server
+This repository holds the imaging software for the server.